You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 Repeat 5 rounds.

-Modifications: Do it lying down or standing with back support.
+Modifications: You can do this lying down or standing with back support.

-Progression: Extend time, use breath holds, or pair with mobility flows.
+Progression: Extend your time, use breath holds, or pair with mobility flows.

 Ready for More?